 Alexander Stephens, the vice president of the C.S.A., offered a political manifesto for the slaveholders’ new republic … The original American Union “rested upon the assumption of the equality of the races,” he explained.
 But “our new government is founded upon exactly the opposite ideas: its foundations are laid, its cornerstone rests, upon the great truth that the negro is not equal to the white man; that slavery is his natural … condition.
 This, our new government, is the first, in the history of the world, based on this great … truth.”

-It is imperative for true democrats to understand and acknowledge that American Democracy has always been an unfulfilled dream, albeit one that may be the loftiest dream to which humans have aspired, a dream inspired by prophets, and a dream imagined and lauded by MLK Jr. It is a dream that we can see fulfilled, but only if true democrats do everything we can in the political realm to dominate the 2022 elections with the full appreciation that the elections are destined to be the final campaign of the Civil War!
+It is imperative for true democrats to understand and acknowledge that American Democracy has always been an unfulfilled dream, albeit one that may be the loftiest dream to which humans have aspired, a dream inspired by prophets, and a dream imagined and lauded by MLK Jr. It is a dream that we can see fulfilled, but only if true democrats do everything they can in the political realm to dominate the 2022 elections with the full appreciation that these elections are destined to be the final campaign of the Civil War.

 Many of the links in this post connect with Wikipedia.
 This has long been my practice, not because I am assured that Wikipedia entries are definitive; rather, I share them because they are a good place to begin if a reader is interested in learning more about a person, event, or topic.

 There is no intent on the part of the blogger to monetize or profit from the use of the images in this post, which is solely intended for educational purposes.